Policies and Procedures for Independent Externship Program

-Cleveland-Marshall has a long tradition of providing externship programs for its law students.
-For more than a decade, students have been placed with the U.S. Attorney’s Office, the Federal Public Defender’s Office, state appellate court judges and federal district and appellate court judges.
-These placements provide students with a unique opportunity to improve their writing, research and oral communication skills, to appreciate the significant ethical issues facing the profession, and to integrate what they learn in the classroom with the actual practice of law.
+C-M Law has a long tradition of providing externship opportunities for its law students.
+For more than two decades, students have been placed with some of the leading government, judicial, corporate counsel, and nonprofit legal offices in the region.
+These placements provide students with a unique opportunity to improve their writing, research and oral communication skills; to appreciate the significant ethical issues facing the profession; and to integrate what they learn in the classroom with the actual practice of law.
 For the externs to fully achieve these goals, and in order for the program to meet ABA/AALS accreditation standards, significant supervision is required by an attorney at the placement site (referred to as the “Supervising Attorney”) and the Faculty Advisor responsible for the externship program during the relevant term.
-Externships are further distinguished from other employment situations in that compensation cannot be paid for the student’s services.
+Externships are further distinguished from other employment situations in that a student cannot receive compensation for the student’s services.

 B. Procedures for obtaining approval of an Independent Externship:

 1. A student who has identified a particular area of law in which he or she would like to gain experience—for example, poverty law or civil liberties—should identify an organization that addresses that area of law.

 2. The student informs the OCSE of their interest in securing an independent externship and submits a Pre-Application.

 2. The student contacts the organization to determine whether an attorney is available to assign and mentor the student’s work and comply with the externship program’s policies and procedures.

 3. The student submits a written proposal to the Clinical Faculty at least 30 days before the first day of classes of the term in which the proposed externship, if approved, will commence.
 The written proposal shall include the following information: